 The next component is having a responsive home banking platform paired with a robust mobile app.
 These are the two places most customers will use for budget management, daily operations, and simple transactions.
 It’s hard to retain young customers without honing down these two aspects.
 Considering that an overwhelming percentage of the internet traffic today comes from mobile devices, which essentially is as a touch screen with almost limitless capabilities, how come banks still don’t have touch-screens like the ViewSonic TD2421 inside their branches?
 The familiarity of touch-screen displays helps the customers feel at ease when visiting a physical location.

 If everything is executed correctly on the top level, customers should only feel the necessity of visiting a bank branch with complex questions or when it’s time to look for more advanced solutions that require counseling or expert guidance.
 On stepping foot inside the branch, customers should have the chance to interact with a touch-screen display, quickly selecting the appropriate department for their current situation.
 In case there’s the chance to go a step further and use this interactive screen to communicate “who,” “what,” “when,” plus anything else that proves valuable to smooth out the process that will be very much appreciated and noticed by all customers.

 When it’s time to sit down with the teller, go through contract details, and sign the dotted lines, an interactive banking experience should include a tablet such as the ViewSonic PD1011 or ViewSonic PD1611.
-The multitude of functions it allows, include drawing and making annotations to explain or point out the most critical areas, sign and save agreements and exploit the added security layer of biometric data as well as sealing documents and automatic email a copy to customers’ address.
+They all for a multitude of functions, including drawing and making annotations to explain or point out the most critical areas, sign and save agreements and exploit the added security layer of biometric data, as well as sealing documents and automatically emailing a copy to customers’ address.